 If you will be a high school senior in the fall, you probably already realize that the college application process will not be like anything ever encountered before.
 The COVID crisis brought your junior year to a screeching stop, and put an end to pre-college planning activities.
 No college recruitment fairs, no college trips, no in-person meetings with college reps – just a whole lot of nothing to get you in the college spirit.

 Surprising as it seems, most colleges start moving forward on the next year, even as they are settling students in for the current year.
-That means you have to be ready to complete the FAFSA for the 2021-22 college year beginning October 1, and be prepared to submit college applications this fall for early decision or early acceptance.
+That means you have to be ready to complete the FAFSA for the new college year beginning October 1, and be prepared to submit college applications this fall for early decision or early acceptance.
 And that really is not a lot of time.

 One area of the college application process that will be more important than ever before is learning about financial aid opportunities.
 In past years, this might not have been as important as it now.
 Some families did not even bother to complete financial aid applications.
 But, all bets are off this year, as most families are in a vastly different financial situation.